Easing the stress of long-distance connections

 We conducted 12 interviews with family members, friends, and romantic partners involved in new long-distance relationships to learn about their experiences being apart.
 Many expressed how it takes longer to be emotionally settled than physically settled when moving away.
 We focused on the perspectives of 3 of our interviewees: Abby, Hariette, and Rohan (pseudonyms).

-Abby, a 25-year-old professional who moved to New York City, stopped talking to her friends when she felt embarrassed that her frequent messages made her seem more committed to the friendship than her friends.
+Abby, a 25-year-old professional who moved to New York, stopped talking to her friends when she felt insecure that her frequent messages made her seem more committed to the friendship than they were.

 Hariette, a 51-year-old woman who has moved 12 times, feels that maintaining relationships doesn’t get easier with each move and wants to feel ownership of how she connects with people she leaves behind.